-The Time magazine piece 'The Sixties Mind of Patrick Campbell-Lyons' does contain a couple of misremembrances.
+A Time magazine piece 'The Sixties Mind of Patrick Campbell-Lyons' contained a couple of misremembrances.

 We know from recordings that no Nirvana tracks were played during the final Perfumed Garden.
 The only way in which John Peel could have included Pentecost Hotel in a programme prior to August 14th, would have been if he had received a very early pre-release or demo copy.
 It isn't impossible, but seems unlikely.